nfinit/databook/hpc/hw/cpu.VR4100.markdown

 internally 64-bit, with 32-bit external data and address buses to reduce system complexity and cost of implementation.
-Although any VR4100 core can theoretically address up to 4 GiB of memory, in practice they are significantly limited by their accompanying on-die memory controller to a much smaller amount, the VR4101 only able to address up to 8 MiB, while the later VR4121 could address up to 64 MiB.
+Although any VR4100 core can theoretically address up to 4 GiB of memory, in practice they are significantly limited by their accompanying on-die memory controller to a much smaller amount; the VR4101 only able to address up to 8 MiB, while the later VR4121 could address up to 64 MiB.